Rose DeMaris

 Do you have a writing community you share your work with?
 If so, who are they?

 Yes!
 I wrote alone, obsessively and happily, for decades.
 Then I reached a point when I knew I needed a writing community and was fortunate to be accepted into the Poetry MFA program at Columbia University, where I’ve just finished my first year.
-I feel so much love for and from that community and sharing poetry with them is an intimate experience.
-We expose our psyches to one another regularly.
-Due to the pandemic, most of us haven’t even met in person yet, but we’ve had these deep looks into each other’s hearts and minds.
-I’m inspired and encouraged by the brilliance of my teachers and fellow students.
+Because of the pandemic, most of us haven’t even met in person yet, but I’m inspired and encouraged by the brilliance of my teachers and fellow students.

 Rose DeMaris writes poetry, novels, and essays.
 Her fiction and nonfiction have been published by Random House, The Millions, and Big Sky Journal.
 Her poems have appeared or are forthcoming in Alaska Quarterly Review, The Fourth River, Cold Mountain Review, Asymptote, and Roanoke Review, and she was a finalist for the 2020 Orison Anthology Award in Poetry.
 Her website is at rosedemaris.com.